Originally published September 16, 2014: Sharing this recipe again from the archives to celebrate National Peanut Butter Day!

 Let me just tell you, I was redeemed with my youngest though.
 Cookie was literally one of Sophia’s first words.
 Doesn’t matter what kind, she is my biggest fan.
 I have pictures of her sitting in front of the oven just (im)patiently waiting for them to finish baking.
 I hope this also means she inherited my love for baking.

 These Peanut Butter Cookies are classic, basically fool-proof, and just like Mom used to make.
+If you like these, then you may also like my Peanut Butter Cheerio Bars and my No Bake Peanut Butter Oatmeal Cookies.

 - 1/2 cup peanut butter